 Afrikaans can best be considered as “the Dutch daughter” of the Germanic language family, as it evolved from Dutch.
 In fact, almost 90% of Afrikaans’ vocabulary comes from Dutch.
 Today it’s spoken in South Africa, Namibia, Botswana and Zimbabwe, but it developed during the Dutch colonial period in what is now South Africa.

 Eighteenth-century Dutch colonists brought their language with them to South Africa, where it mingled with the local languages.
 As a result, the structure of the language was significantly regularized and simplified.
 Now Afrikaans is considered to be a separate language, though clearly descended from Dutch.

 Which Germanic Language Should I Learn First?

 If you’re reading this article right now, the good news is that you already speak a Germanic language: English!
 Being an English speaker will give you a solid foundation for learning other languages in this family.

 Now if you’re keen on taking on a few others, where you start depends on your goals.
-If you want to speak to the greatest number of people, then you should start your journey with German.
+If you want to speak to the greatest number of people, then you should learn German to start your journey.
 However, if the idea of tackling one of the most difficult languages to learn makes you worried, try starting with Dutch or Norwegian.
 They’re two of the easiest languages for English speakers to learn, and they’ll give you a great base for picking up additional Germanic languages in the future.